 Different credit approval and control procedures are adopted according to the level of risk associated with the customer, counterparty or transaction.
-Corporate and financial institution credit applications are independently reviewed and objectively assessed by risk management units.
-A credit scoring system is used to process retail credit transactions, including residential mortgage loans and personal loans.
-The Credit Risk Assessment Committee comprising experts from the Group's credit and other functions is responsible for making an independent assessment of all credit facilities which require the approval of Deputy General Manager or above.
+Corporate and financial institution credit applications are independently reviewed, objectively assessed and monitored by risk management units.
+A small business credit scorecard as a supplemental tool is used to assist the credit assessment of small enterprise credit facilities.
+A credit scoring system is used to process retail credit transactions, including residential mortgage loans and personal loans while a bank scorecard is used to assist the risk assessment of financial institutions' credit risk.